janhaans/kubernetes/securityContext/README.md

 `$> kubectl exec -it security-context-demo -- sh`\
 `#> cd /data/demo`\
 `#> echo "Hello World" > greeting.txt`\
-`#> ls -l`
+`#> ls -l`\
+If **fsGroup** was defined with for example 2000, then the created files would have GID = 2000

 In this example **securityContext** is defined at Pod level.
 You can also define **securityContext** at container level.
-If **securityContext** is defined at both Pod level and container level, then the definition at container precedes the definition at Pod level.
+If **securityContext** is defined at both Pod level and container level, then the definition at container level precedes the definition at Pod level.